How to Clean Walls to Remove Scuffs and Stains

-Wash walls painted with oil-based paint in the same manner, substituting detergent solution (see below) for the cleaner or white vinegar mixture.
+Wash walls painted with oil-based paint in the same manner, substituting a detergent solution (see recipe below) for the cleaner or white vinegar mixture.
 Wring the sponge or cloth until only slightly damp.
 Texture-painted walls, such as those with a troweled finish, can be dust catchers and might require deeper cleaning.
 Add 1 ounce of borax to each pint of water to clean the wall.

 To clean wall stains, you'll want to act promptly.
 The sooner you can wash the stain, the better chance you have of removing it.
 Luckily, you likely have the best product to clean walls already in your pantry.
 Mix a few tablespoons of baking soda with warm water until a paste forms.
 Gently work the formula into the wall stain.
 Wipe away any residue with a clean, damp cloth.
 The gentle abrasive works especially well on grease wall stains.

 How to Make All-Purpose Cleaner for Wall Stains

 Not all wall stains come out easily.
 You might need more than a little water to remedy the situation.
 This all-purpose detergent can be used for oil-based painted walls.
 Adjust the recipe as needed for the size of your wall or stain.